Korean nationalism: History

 Historically, Korean nationalism, or its earliest concept can be found as early as Silla, who expressed its unification as a unification of Samhan.
 Other examples of this would be Goryeo, whose name signifies that it is a direct descendant of Goguryeo, as they took its exact name as its own.
 The same goes for Joseon, who took its name from Gojoseon.
+In Joseon, there existed the traditional word ajokryu, which referred to a "Korean nation" or "Korean ethnicity".

 Japanese occupation

 However, the current concept of Korean nationalism came to be emphasized in order to resist Japanese influence during Japanese Occupation.
 The central objectives of Korea's nationalist movement were the advancement and protection of Korea's ancient culture and national identity from foreign influence, and the fostering of the independence movement during Japanese rule.
 In order to obtain political and cultural autonomy, it first had to promote Korea's cultural dependency.
 For this reason, the nationalist movement demanded the restoration and preservation of Korea's traditional culture.
 The Donghak (Eastern Learning) peasant movement, also known as the Donghak Peasant Revolution, that began in the 1870s, could be seen as an early form of what would become the Korean nationalist resistance movement against foreign influences.
 It was succeeded by the Righteous Army movement and later a series of Korean resistance movements that led, in part, to the current status of the two Korean nations.

 In the colonial period, the Imperial Japanese's assimilation policy claimed that Koreans and Japanese were of common origin but the former always subordinate.
 The pure blood theory was used to justify colonialist policies and to replace Korean cultural traditions with Japanese ones in order to supposedly eliminate all distinctions and achieve equality between Koreans and Japanese.
 As was previously done with the Ainu and Ryukyuans, Japan's extensive policy of cultural genocide included changing Korean names into Japanese, exclusive use of Japanese language, school instruction in the Japanese "ethical system", and Shinto worship.
 This policy was an attempt of forced assimilation, in which Korean language, culture, and history were suppressed.
 Around the 1920s, the term "white-clothed people" developed as an ethnonationalist term for Korean people.
 The term was a reference to the historic Korean practice of wearing white clothing.
 It also arose in response to unsuccessful Japanese attempts to end the practice.